Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/faders.md

 ## Status

----

-If Paradise Pi can't connect to the console, it will display a message instead of displaying faders.
+If Paradise can't connect to the console, it will display an error message instead of displaying faders.